tombh/streaming/JOURNAL.md

 # Journal
 ## 2025
+📅 **April 28th**
+Morning: Do a little bot work first, then finish off the Background Command then I don't know, maybe the auto contrast correcting feature?
+* Buffered at 13:31 but no actual dropped frames.
+But then did actually drop frames at 13:33.
+* Notable buffering at 17:43.
+Evening: Got big emotes displaying from the Tattoy-Twitch plugin!
+They take up the whole pane.
+And got the Background Command done but not committed, just want to write a test for it.
+Also got the beginnings of requiring that all tattoys start knowing the size of the user's terminal, only the Background Command tattoy uses it at the moment.
+Also refactored opacity so that it's centralised, again only the Background Command uses it currently.

 📅 **April 27th**
 Morning: Main thing I'd want to get done today is hopefully finish off the Background Command tattoy.
 But I'm also conscious of the various issues building up from dogfooding.
 * https://togglebit.io/posts/debugging-rust-in-vim/